Robert Lavonius: Kone- ja Siltarakennus

 In 1918 Lavonius became deputy director in Helsinki-based Kone- ja Siltarakennus Oy (Kone ja Silta).
 The company, managed by Julius Stjernvall, grew strongly through acquisitions during the following years and Lavonius worked in management positions in parallel in its subsidiaries.
 In 1923–1924 Lavonius managed shipowner Atlantic Rederi Oy.
 Lavonius was appointed in 1927 deputy director of Hietalahti Shipyard and Engineering Works which Kone ja Silta had taken over in 1926.
 In October 1928 Kone ja Silta gained majority share of Turku-based shipbuilder Crichton-Vulcan.
-Just few months after, in March 1929 Julius Stjernvall resigned due to health reasons, and Lavonius became company manager of Kone ja Silta and Hietalahti yard in 1929 and Crichton-Vulcan in 1930.
+Just few months after, in March 1929 Julius Stjernvall resigned for health reasons, and Lavonius became company manager of Kone ja Silta and Hietalahti yard in 1929 and Crichton-Vulcan in 1930.
 Lavonius continued the company expansion, and in 1932 Kone ja Silta bought Kotka Engineering Works.

 Since the 1920 Lavonius was board member in number of companies.
 He was entitled vuorineuvos in 1931.

 Kone ja Silta was taken over by Wärtsilä in 1936.
 Lavonius could not get along with the manager Wilhelm Wahlforss and left his post in 1937.